 The never-ending content cycle is relentless.
 But you don’t have to work harder to keep up—just work smarter by using your archives as the jumping-off point for great storytelling.

-The material is already there, available to you, ready to be used.
+The material is already there, available to you, and ready to be used.
 With the right system in place, it can be an invaluable resource that is rife with opportunities.

 So go on, get your archives in order—and get creating.